deryrahman/secondbrain/docs/3-log-error-location-awareness.md

 }
 ```

-Pros: simple implemnentation
+- Pros: simple implemnentation
-Cons: additional worker, which delayed the printing process
+- Cons: additional worker, which delayed the printing process

-**Entirely new approach using custom error**
+**Entirely new approach using custom error** (ACCEPTED)

 Realizing that the implementation above can lead to unecessary complexity, creating new custom error should be sufficient.

 By nature, error flow can be modelled like this